 Activity 2009-8: 30-Day Referral Process for Project-Based Vacancies Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$2,295 \$1,530 \$725 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-38 hours 25.5 hours 25.5 hours Yes
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$2,105 \$1,403 \$1,403 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+34.5 hours 23 hours 23 hours Yes

-There were no changes to the activity's metrics FY2018.
-The baselines and benchmarks have been updated to reflect the labor costs based upon compensation rates for FY2018 and to reflect the task being performed by a different position than when the activity was originally proposed.
-As explained above, the task was originally completed by a manager and is now completed by an administrative assistant.
+There were no changes to the activity's metrics FY2019.
+The baselines and benchmarks have been updated to reflect the labor costs based upon compensation rates for FY2019.